jgperrin/net.jgp.labs.spark/README.md

 Welcome to this project I started several years ago with this simple idea: let's use Spark with Java and not learn all those complex stuff like Hadoop or Scala.
 I am not that smart anyway...

-This project is evolving in a book, creatively named "**[Spark with Java](https://www.manning.com/books/spark-with-java)**" published by Manning.
+This project is evolving in a book, creatively named "**[Spark in Action, 2nd edition, with Java](https://www.manning.com/books/spark-with-java)**" published by Manning.

 If you want to know more, and be guided through your Java and Spark learning process, I can only recommend to read the book at Manning: Spark with Java.
-Find out more about [Spark with Java on the Manning website](https://www.manning.com/books/spark-with-java).
+Find out more about [Spark in Action, 2nd edition, on the Manning website](https://www.manning.com/books/spark-with-java).
 The book contains more examples, more explanation, is professionally written and edited.

 In the meanwhile, this project is still live, with more raw-level examples, that may (or may not) work.